google/ios-webkit-debug-proxy/README.md

     brew reinstall --HEAD libimobiledevice
     brew reinstall -s ios-webkit-debug-proxy

+##### Inspectable pages list is empty for iOS >= 12.2

+Please upgrade usbmuxd to version from master

+    brew update
+    brew install --HEAD usbmuxd

 ##### Can not see Simulator

   - Make sure you started simulator before the proxy
   - Check that webinspector switch is enabled (Settings -> Safari -> Advanced -> Web Inspector)
   - Most likely simulator's web inspector daemon listens on ipv6 interface, check that you have `::1 localhost` line in `/etc/hosts`

 ##### If no luck so far...
 Lastly, always try replugging in the USB cable.